Inaugural Cohort Completes the

-Washington, DC (February 12, 2014) — The American Society for Microbiology (ASM) is pleased to congratulate the second cohort to complete the ASM Science Teaching Fellows Program, a professional development initiative to prepare doctoral-trained graduate students, postdoctoral fellows, and early-career scientists for science teaching positions at non-doctoral institutions (community colleges, minority-serving institutions, regional or state colleges, and primary undergraduate institutions).
+Washington, DC (August 7, 2013) — The American Society for Microbiology (ASM) is pleased to congratulate the first cohort to complete the ASM-BWF Science Teaching Fellows Program, a new professional development initiative to prepare doctoral-trained graduate students, postdoctoral fellows, and early-career scientists for science teaching positions at non-doctoral institutions (community colleges, minority-serving institutions, regional or state colleges, and primary undergraduate institutions).

-Fifty-three Fellows took part in the 2013-2014 Science Teaching Fellows Program, a training experience that combined structured-mentoring with activities focused on four areas:
+Fifty-five fellows took part in the 2012-2013 Science Teaching Fellows Program, a training experience that combined structured-mentoring with activities focused on four areas:

 - Teaching science to undergraduates